Dr Jamin Greenbaum and the team are working at the front line of climate change on the coldest continent on Earth.

 Oasis montaj is an excellent platform for contextualising and interpreting various data types, such as gravity, magnetics, and radar, as well as for magnetic depth-to-basement inversions.

-“Every year we rely on the software to help plan our surveys, create maps for pilots, design flight lines and grids of deployment to maximise our exploration time over the Antarctic summer months,” says Dr Greenbaum.
+“Every year we rely on the software to help plan our surveys, create maps for pilots, design flight lines and grids of deployment to maximise our exploration time over the Antarctic summer months,” said Dr Greenbaum.

 “We use previously acquired data to refine surveys, repeat lines, or hone in on the best locations to sink our ocean sensors.
 Sometimes we’re planning on the fly, depending on weather or circumstances beyond our control, so it’s very useful to have such an agile tool on hand.”